Skip to content

 If you are homeless and destitute and

-- in some circumstances are a young person who was once in the care of the local authority, or
+• in some circumstances are a young person who was once in the care of: in Scotland, a local authority social work department; in Northern Ireland, a Health and Social Care (HSC) trust, or

 What documents might you be asked for?

-If you ask the social work department for help with housing or financial support, they will check why you cannot get help from the housing department or from state benefits, which means checking your immigration status.
-They will often check this with the Home Office.
+If you ask the social work department/HSC trust for help with housing or financial support, they will check why you cannot get help from the housing department/Housing Executive or from state benefits, which means checking your immigration status.
+In Scotland, the local authority may check your immigration status with the Home Office.
 They may also want details of where you have lived, to decide which social work department should take responsibility for you.

-You will only get help from the social work department if you have children or social care needs.
+You will only get help from the social work department/HSC trust if you have children or social care needs.
 The help may be basic accommodation, food vouchers or money.

 But even then, if you

-then, the social work department does not have to provide you with any help at all except the minimum necessary to avoid a breach of human rights.
+then, the social work department/HSC trust does not have to provide you with any help at all except the minimum necessary to avoid a breach of human rights.
 In some cases, this might be simply offering you the fare home.

 If it is impossible for you to go home because of one or more of these:

 you can apply to stay in the UK.
 While you make the application you may be able to get housing and living costs from the social work department, although once the application is being considered by the Home Office you may be able to get asylum support from the Home Office, depending on the type of application.
-Get advice about this if possible before you go to the social work department.
+Get advice about this if possible before you ask the local authority/HSC trust for help.

-If you are a non-EEA national who has EU pre-settled status (or are waiting for an EU settlement decision) on the basis that you are the sole carer of a British child (because the child has no other parent with a right to live in the UK who can look after them in the UK) you have a 'right to reside' in the UK.
-This allows you to work but not to claim basic benefits or apply for housing or homelessness assistance from the council.
-If you are destitute you can, however, get help from social services.
+f you are a non-EEA national who has EU pre-settled status (or are waiting for an EU settlement decision) on the basis that you are the sole carer of a British child you have a 'right to reside' in the UK.
+This allows you to work but not to claim benefits, or in Northern Ireland apply for housing or homelessness assistance from the Executive.
+If you are destitute you can, however, get help from the local authority/HSC trust.

 Other housing help

 All people with social care needs can apply for accommodation from housing associations but may face problems if they cannot show how they would pay the rent.
-You can also apply for accommodation from a private landlord but may face checks on your immigration documentation if you live in a part of the UK where this law is now in force.
+You can also apply for accommodation from a private landlord.

 There are some small charitable projects that offer food and shelter to destitute people.
 Contact one of the advice agencies to see if one may be able to help you.
 There is more detailed advice on the page for destitute migrants.